 Periodic table of elements and file formats analyzed by Mbot

-The present video shows version 3.0 of the Mbot webcrawler performing an analysis of Spanish university websites.
-The monitoring method can be observed in real time, displaying all collected content along with its typology.
-For example, PDF files are identifiable by their icon, metadata by the Dublin Core logo, MS Office documents, etc. Additionally, the speed of the analysis and its impact on the MySQL database where the information is stored—perfectly configured for cybermetric analysis—are evident.
+This video shows version 3.0 of the Mbot webcrawler performing an analysis of Spanish university websites.
+The monitoring method can be observed in real time, displaying all collected content and its typology.
+For instance, PDF files are identified by their icon, metadata by the Dublin Core logo, MS Office documents, etc. Additionally, the speed of the analysis and its impact on the MySQL database where the information is stored—perfectly prepared for cybermetric analysis—are evident.

-The following video shows the web map of the Spanish university system, derived from a webmetric analysis of 147 university websites at three levels of depth.
-This map is the result of the fourth test conducted with the Mbot webcrawling tool, presented at Fesabid 2013.
+The following video presents the web map of Spanish universities, derived from a webmetric analysis of 147 university websites at three levels of depth.
+This map is the result of the fourth test conducted with the Mbot webcrawling tool, which was presented at FESABID 2013.

-Version 4 of the Mbot webcrawler represents a substantial advancement over previous web analysis processes, making it a more precise tool.
-Moreover, Mbot 4 includes new functionalities for bulk email sending and additional reports for webmetric analyses.
+Version 4 of the webcrawler Mbot represents a substantial advancement over previous web analysis processes, making it a more accurate tool.
+Moreover, Mbot 4 includes new functionalities for bulk email sending and additional reports for web metrics analysis.

 References

-• BLÁZQUEZ OCHANDO, M. 2013.
+• Blázquez-Ochando, M. (2013).
 [Paper].
-Technological and documentary development of the Mbot webcrawler: web analysis testing of Spanish universities.
-In: XIII Spanish Documentation Days, Fesabid (Toledo, May 21–24).
+Technological and documentary development of the webcrawler Mbot: a web analysis test of Spanish universities.
+In: XIII Spanish Documentation Days, FESABID (Toledo, May 21-24).

-Mbot enables the development of complete or customized information collection processes, starting from a collection of links or URLs referred to as «seeds».
-Thus, multiple web analysis processes can be carried out, tailored to each user, considering the following aspects.
+Mbot enables the development of complete or customized information collection processes starting from a collection of links or URLs known as “seeds.”
+Thus, multiple web analysis processes can be carried out, tailored to each user’s needs, considering the following aspects.

-• The intended use of the collected information, whether for scientific, commercial data mining, or advertising purposes.
+1. The intended use of the acquired information, whether for scientific, commercial data mining, or advertising purposes.

-• The type of data or information necessary to extract in order to fulfill these reports.
+3. The type of data or information required to be extracted to complete these reports.